Palash90/site-assets/blogs/build-your-own-nn/README.md

 ### The Roadmap: From Zero to Image Reconstruction

+This is the roadmap I wish I had two years ago.
+Whether you are a Rustacean curious about AI or an ML practitioner looking to understand systems-level implementation, this journey is for you.

 - **The Blank Canvas:** Initializing the environment and establishing the foundational data structures.
 - **The Mathematical Engine:** Implementing tensors, gradients, and backpropagation from scratch.
 - **Building the Network:** Constructing layers and activation functions.